CGSOG-JumpStarts/info/Sogeti AI Innovation Pod.md

 14. **What happens after the Pod engagement ends?**

     Our goal is to build your internal capability, not create dependency.
-An engagement can conclude with a full knowledge transfer, enabling your team to take over, or it can scale down to a smaller "Catalyst" tier for ongoing advisory and support as needed.
+An engagement can conclude with a full knowledge transfer, enabling your team to take over, or it can scale down to a smaller "ignition" tier for ongoing advisory and support as needed.